 - add beautiful shapes!

 - seal with either a second piece of contact paper or a piece of clear plastic film (transparency sheet)

 - trim edges if needed, and send home with kids – for these, I cut each piece in half so each child could take one home

-large paper, plastic forks, toothpicks, masking tape, card/mat/chip board, feathers, popsicle sticks, pipe cleaners, ink, muffin pan paint tray
+large paper, plastic forks, toothpicks, masking tape, card/mat/chip board, feathers, popsicle sticks, pipe cleaners, inks or liquid watercolors, muffin pan paint tray

 - set out ink trays on each table, along with several drawing tools